As the days of 2022 dwindled down to three, I took an earlier painting titled “Faith and New Arisings” and covered it in primer.

 It’s true, I realize, that once over a certain threshold on this path, the desire for God leaves one with the understanding that nothing else will do.

-This painting is meant to be read from right to left reflecting the movement into nothingness by letting go of cherished illusions on bended knee.
+This painting is meant to be read from left to right reflecting the movement into nothingness by letting go of cherished illusions on bended knee.